vexparadox/Axilya/README.md

 A 2D Game Engine Library written in C++ by William Meaton.

-See the examples and wiki for a better idea of what's happening.
+See the examples and [wiki]{http://axilya.com/wiki} for a better idea of what's happening.

-Note that the repo is a fair sight larger than the final install because of example projects and SDL source files included.
+It's recomended you download as a zip or go to the releases page.

 Docs: http://axilya.com/docs